All Episodes

 Our audience is observant.

-And who says our audience is not steeped in the popular culture.
+And who says our audience is not steeped in the popular culture?

-Have you seen that Traveler's ad, Snerdly?
+Have you seen that Traveler's ad, Snerdley?

 Have you seen it?